Text Link

 Compulsive or emotional eating describes the tendency to eat past the point of satiety in response to negative emotions.
 Major life events that elicit stress, anger, fear, sadness, or loneliness may trigger the use of eating as a way to self-soothe or suppress emotions even in the absence of hunger.14

-Compulsive eating can occur in people who restrict their food intake at times and feel out of control around food at other times.
-This can lead to a binge-restrict cycle which may not meet the specific criteria BED or BN but can be very distressing and disruptive.14
+Compulsive eating can present in different types of eating disorders, including in people who restrict their food intake at times and feel out of control around food at other times.
+This can lead to a binge-restrict cycle, which may not meet the specific criteria BED or BN but can be very distressing and disruptive.14

 Diabulimia

 Diabulimia refers to individuals with type 1 diabetes mellitus who intentionally administer inadequate amounts of insulin with weight loss as the motivation.
-Although not recognized as a formal diagnosis according to the DSM-5, diabulimia is extremely dangerous and is garnering an increased presence amongst individuals experiencing type 1 diabetes.8
+Although not on the official "eating disorder list" defined in the DSM 5, this type of eating disorder is extremely dangerous and is garnering an increased presence amongst individuals experiencing type 1 diabetes.8

 Prior to a diagnosis of type 1 diabetes, individuals may experience weight loss because of their deficiency in insulin.
 Once insulin treatments begin, rapid weight gain can be a common occurrence.
 Individuals with diabulimia may restrict or completely withhold insulin in an attempt to lose weight after they have been diagnosed.8